 9. Eat & drink – 1 hour

-I never buy snacks from the train trolley because they are unbelievable expensive.
+I never buy snacks from the train trolley because they are unbelievably expensive.
 I buy some snacks from the train station or make some a day before the trip.
-I’m a foodie and I almost every single time take lots of food with me (more than I need or can eat).
+I’m a foodie and I almost every single time take lots of food with me (more than I need).

-A good thing to keep in mind is not to take smelly food with you – it will be very disturbing.
-Smelly food that had strong flavours or anything like that.
+A good thing to keep in mind is to not take smelly food with you – it will be very disturbing.
+Smelly food that has strong flavours or anything like that – like cheese flavoured crisps – is not good smelling for the other passengers.

 Hope these activities will make your next long journey less boring.
 Let me know what other activities to do on a long journey you know.